michaeljclark/rv8/doc/src/bmi.md

 a fast translation model, specific instructions are proposed that will aid in fast decoding of RISC-V instructions in software.

-- Parallel Bit Extract and Deposit for accelerated immediate extraction
+- Parallel Bit Extract and Parallel Bit Deposit for accelerated immediate extraction
 - Bit Extend Immediate for arbitrary width sign and zero extension

 References